-So how can you develop a strategy to ensures your content assets stand out from the masses?
+So how can you develop a strategy to ensure your content assets stand out from the masses?

 Start with Buyer Personas